 To say that the Fuente Family’s hard work and perseverance over the years paid off is a vast understatement.
 The brand now employs more than 500 torcedores making over 30 million cigars a year from the factory's location in Santiago.
 Carlos Fuente and son, Carlos Jr. are celebrities among the cigar world, overseeing every step of the creation process of the cigars that bear their name.

-Best Cigar Prices invites you to try Arturo Fuente cigars and treat yourself to the masterful smoke that is the result of over a century’s worth of passion, pride, and experience.
+Best Cigar Prices invites you to try our selection of the best Arturo Fuente cigars has to offer and treat yourself to the masterful smoke that is the result of over a century’s worth of passion, pride, and experience.